economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 - Acknowledge existing value & wealth
     - Making pluralistic value forms perceptual, meaningful and actionable
     - Embrace what is already working
+    - efforts moving towards a [degrowth economy](https://www.degrowth.info/en/what-is-degrowth/) in some sense or another, particularly where the goal is to reduce complexity in the supply chain

 ### Practise generative finance